Discover the Internet's Pioneers: Top 12 Oldest Websites Still in Existence Today

 We'll kick off our list of the oldest websites with this old-timer.
-Technically speaking, the website itself isn't that old but it is worthy of inclusion.
-The domain was registered on March 15, 1985.
+Technically speaking, the website itself isn't that old, but worthy of inclusion, as its domain was registered on March 15, 1985.

-This would make it one of if not the oldest, .com registered domain out there.
-The company still exists and the website appears to have last been amended in 2010.
+This makes it one of, if not the oldest, .com registered domains out there.
+The company still exists, and the website appears to have last been amended in 2010.